 Language can take many forms.
 Whether you are learning a new spoken language, programming language, sign language or other forms, you can expect to flex your brain in challenging new ways.
-Brain-boosting nootropics for language can help.
+Brain-boosting nootropics for verbal fluency and language can help.

 This guide discusses how the brain learns and processes language, and how the best nootropics may help us to utilize various languages to communicate more effectively.